Tomcatmandoo/mistercat/src/projects/ho_1.md

       It was very important to maintain the privacy of the refugee data and keep it locked behind the Home Office network.

       Third-party organisations are given log-ins and notified by email of cases to process and then upload the results directing into the service as data.
+  - src: Project_SRRS_7.jpg
+    description: |
+      As well as constant paper sketching I also made some large scale drawings to provoke discussions around specific service design interactions with the team.

 ---